Simon4Yan/Learning-via-Translation/README.md

-# -- This version is not fully edited and will be updated soon. --
+# -- This version is not fully edited and will be updated soon --

 # Learning-via-Translation